-The Miller House is one of the finest expressions of American modernism, an integration of a bright and open floor plan home featuring stone and glass walls, skylights, and colorful textiles.
-The compelling landscaping concerned with the composition of shaping spaces… The house showcases the work of leading 20th-century architects and designers: Eero Saarinen, Alexander Girard, and Dan Kiley.
+The Miller House is one of the finest expressions of American modernism — an integration of a bright and open floor plan home featuring stone and glass walls, skylights, and colorful textiles.
+The compelling landscaping is concerned with the composition of shaping spaces… The house showcases the work of leading 20th-century architects and designers: Eero Saarinen, Alexander Girard, and Dan Kiley.

 2. Zaharokos Ice Cream Parlor and Museum

 Step inside Zaharakos and you’re stepping back in time to an old-fashioned ice cream parlor with stained glass Tiffany lamps, carved oak, and marble, and a double soda fountain.
 There’s also a museum where you can learn about soda fountains and mechanical music after you finish their famous GOM spicy sloppy joe and cheese sandwich followed by their Tin Roof Sundae.